Undergraduate Course

 Professional accreditation

-Bachelor of Business (Human Resource Management) is accredited by the Australian Human Resources Institute (AHRI)
+Bachelor of Business (Human Resources Management) is accredited by the Australian Human Resources Institute (AHRI).
+Students must complete the HRM Major (MJ-HRMA) and the HRM Minor (MN-HRMA) to complete the accredited program.

 Bachelor of Business (Accounting) is professionally accredited by CPA Australia and Chartered Accountant Australia and New Zealand (CAANZ).
-Students must complete the MJ-ACCA Accounting Major and the Professional Accounting Minor (MN-PAC) to graduate with the Bachelor of Business (Accounting).
+Students must complete the Accounting Major (MJ-ACCA) and the Professional Accounting Minor (MN-PAC) to complete the accredited program.

 Professional recognition